Stan Fisher is a litigator focused on intellectual property, regulatory, and general commercial disputes.

 Mr. Fisher also advises clients on disputes with FDA involving food and drug law issues.

 Mr. Fisher received his B.S. in Molecular Biophysics & Biochemistry from Yale College in 1997 and his J.D. from The George Washington University Law School in 2004, where he graduated with Highest Honors and served as Editor-in-Chief of The George Washington Law Review.
-He joined Williams & Connolly LLP in March 2006 after clerking for Judge Richard Linn at the U.S. Court of Appeals for the Federal Circuit.
+He joined Williams & Connolly in March 2006 after clerking for Judge Richard Linn at the U.S. Court of Appeals for the Federal Circuit.

-Mr. Fisher was recently selected to the “Rising Stars” list within the Washington, DC area by Super Lawyers, a rating service affiliated with Reuters.
+Mr. Fisher was named to the 2014 Washington, DC Rising Stars list by Super Lawyers, a rating service affiliated with Reuters.